HST students should be actively engaged in managing their financial support.

 - Application for Research Assistantship (PhD & SM)

-In order to receive stipend and tuition benefits associated with a Fellowship, Research Assistantship, or Teaching Assistantship, students must complete an HST Financial Support form.
+In order to receive stipend and tuition benefits associated with a Fellowship, Research Assistantship, or Teaching Assistantship, students must complete and submit an HST Financial Support form before the following dates.

-Dates below are the last day completed forms may be submitted.
+Dates above are the last day completed forms may be submitted.
 Students are urged to return forms at least one to two months before these dates for multiple reasons.

 - Tuition and insurance charges for MIT PhD students assessed prior to the start of the term.
 Students may incur late fees when funding is not processed in timely manner.

 - Off-campus RA support takes longer to process due to billing, details posted here.

 - Paycheck gaps may occur due to delayed processing.
 This is more pronounced in the spring since January is split between fall (Sept.
 1 – Jan.
 15) and spring term (Jan.
 16 – May 31).